 The emphasis here is astro-archeology to explain our understanding of our past and present in the hope of identifying out future.
 This will include activities on the Earth, Moon and Mars.
-In addition to this, we will also include previous subjects such as: Warp Drive, confirmation of the Higgs-Boson particle, the PIONEER gravitation anomaly, progress with nuclear hybrid reactors and other developments.
-STAIF II proposes to look at these scientific subjects as well but with some interesting variations.
+In addition to this, we will also include previous subjects such as: Warp Drive, confirmation of the Higgs-Boson particle, progress with nuclear hybrid reactors and other developments.
+STAIF II proposes to look at these scientific subjects with some interesting variations.
 For example, the NASA/DARPA conference focused upon developing a warp drive and other research.
 This advanced research should be supported by the aerospace community and look into the possibility of making a warp drive within the century.
-We are also interested in defining the confirmation and usefulness of the Higgs-Boson particle with reference to communication, energy, or use in propulsion.
-STAIF II is always interested in new presentations regarding gravitation as well as the PIONEER anomaly.
-A STAIF paper regarding hybrid reactor technology has provoked significant interest; does this change the paradigm regarding how we deal with energy?
+We are also interested in defining the value of the Higgs-Boson particle with reference to energy, communication or use in propulsion.
+STAIF II is always interested in new presentations regarding gravitation and energy generation strategies.
+New cosmological discoveries are also of interest.

 Conference A: Astro-archeology